Kileak/CTF/2016/internetwache/exp/flagstore/README.md

-# Internetwache 2016 - Exploit - FlagStore - 70 pts
+# IWCTF 2016 - Exploit - FlagStore - 70 pts

 > Description: Here's the ultimate flag store.
 Store and retrieve your flags whenever you want.
 >